-Introduces students to live patient assessment and management in the clinical setting.
+Introduces students to live patient assessment and management in the clinical and field setting.
 Begins a continuum of learning involving live patients that leads to entry-level competence at the paramedic level.
-Laboratory 3 hours.
-Total 3 hours per week.
+Part I of II.
+Laboratory 6 hours.
+Total 6 hours per week.